oegedijk/dash_oop_components/README.md

     - Includes the possibility of tracking dashboard state in the querystring url, allowing for shareable stateful urls.
         - Using `DashComponentTabs` you can also track state for current tab only
+    - You can launch a dashboard from the commandline from a dashboard.yaml file, meaning that anyone can reconfigure the dashboard and relaunch it, even without coding experience.

 All wrappers:

+Cool extras:
-- Automatically store all params to attributes and to a ._stored_params dict
+- All wrappers automagically store all params to attributes
-- Allow you to store its' config to a `.yaml` file, including import details, and can then
-    be fully reloaded from a config file.
+- Component and dashboard configuration can be exported to `.yaml` file, including import details, and be fully reloaded from this config file.

-This allows you to:
-- Seperate the data/plotting logic from the dashboard interactions logic, by putting all the plotting functionality inside a `DashFigureFactory` and all the dashboard layout and callback logic into `DashComponents`.
-- Build self-contained, configurable, re-usable `DashComponents`
-- Compose dashboards that consists of multiple `DashComponents` that each may consists of multiple nested `DashComponents`, etc.
-- Store all the configuration needed to rebuild and run a particular dashboard to a single configuration `.yaml` file
-- Parametrize your dashboard so that you (or others) can make change to the dashboard without having to edit the code.
-- Plus: track the state of your dashboard with querystrings and reload the state from url!
+- You can track the state of your dashboard with querystrings and reload the state from url!
-- And: launch from the commandline with the `dashapp` CLI!
+- Launch from the commandline with the `dashapp` CLI!

 ## Example Code